sailor27/react-taproom/GUIDE.md

 2. Create Admin component and route to admin component from app in header

-3. Create new keg form and display in header if on admin route
+3. Display new keg form in admin route

 4. Lift state to app component, and pass keg data into list and admin component.